 The implementation of extended criteria for screening for HCV is a subject of major debate among different stakeholders.
 Clinical care for patients with HCV-related liver disease has advanced considerably during the last two decades, thanks to an enhanced understanding of the pathophysiology of the disease, and because of developments in diagnostic procedures and improvements in therapy and prevention.

-An update of the HCV EASL recommendations will be presented in Paris, France on Thursday 22 September 2016 to open the EASL/AASLD Special Conference.
+An update of the HCV EASL recommendations was presented in Paris, France on Thursday 22 September 2016 to open the EASL/AASLD Special Conference.